-Note 1: Here, field_length=20 was necessary because the default size for datetime columns is only 19.
-The lrecl=400 was also specified because the actual file contains more information in each records making the record size calculated by default too small.
+Note 1: Here, field\length=20 was necessary because the default size for datetime columns is only 19.
+The lrecl=400 was also specified because the actual file contains more information in each record making the record size calculated by default too small.